Mike Bullen: 1998–2003

 Production on the first series of Cold Feet began in January 1998.
-Bullen continued his method of developing storylines based on his own life; he and his wife had their first child in the latter half of 1997, so he integrated their experiences into the storyline of characters Pete and Jenny, who have their first child in Cold Feet's first episode.
+Bullen continued his method of developing storylines based on his life; he and his wife had their first child in the latter half of 1997 and he integrated their experiences into the storyline of characters Pete and Jenny, who have their first child in Cold Feet's first episode.
 Throughout 1998, he retained his job at the BBC, working on three radio shows per week at the same time as writing Cold Feet.
 During the second series he cut back to one show per week.
-By the time of the third series in 2000, he felt confident enough that he would have a future in television that he was able to give up radio presenting completely.
-He moved from his home in London to Cambridge, where he was able to write for two full days a week and at evenings and weekends.
+By the time of the third series in 2000, he felt confident enough that he would have a future in television that he was able to give up radio presenting.
+He moved from his home in London to Cambridge, where he was able to write for two full days a week, at evenings and weekends.

 He worked on other projects at the same time as Cold Feet: After watching the 1997 docusoap Holiday Reps, he became interested in what happens in the personal lives of holiday representatives while in foreign countries.
 Out of this idea he developed Sunburn for BBC One.
 Sunburn starred Michelle Collins and was broadcast for two series from 1999 to 2000.
 Bullen shared writing duties with Lizzie Mickery and Sally Wainwright.
 His inspiration from American television continued; following the premiere of The West Wing in 1999, he began outlining a British version, The Firm, that would be set in Buckingham Palace.
 The project never moved beyond planning stages because Bullen believed that British political issues such as "cod wars with Spain" are not as "sexy" as the issues covered in The West Wing.